Star Trek: Strange New Worlds (SNW) Season 3

 Synopsis

-Instead of withdrawing immediately, Captain Pike and his bridge crew investigate options to tag the particular Gorn destroyer on which part of the landing party and the colonists are being held captive, with the option to save them later.
+Instead of withdrawing immediately, Captain Pike and his bridge crew investigate options to tag the particular Gorn destroyer on which part of the landing party and the colonists are being held captive, with the hope of saving them later.
 They come up with a plan to match the shield frequency of the Gorn ship and fire a wolkite beacon in a photon torpedo casing at the enemy, which wouldn't raise suspicion.
 After arriving at the rendezvous point with the fleet, Admiral April tells Pike that there will be no official action against the Gorn while these are still outside Federation space.
 But unofficially, he approves of a mission to rescue the prisoners.
 Using the EM transponder that Montgomery Scott devised to hide himself from the Gorn, the Enterprise follows the signal of the beacon and approaches a binary system.
 Meanwhile in sickbay, Chapel and Spock evaluate options to remove the Gorn hatchling from Captain Batel.
 But all simulated scenarios lead to her death.
 They come up with an illegal treatment that involves Illyrian DNA donated by Una, which raises the chance of survival after the surgery to 14%.
 The Enterprise locates the ship with the wolkite beacon.
 But the Gorn destroyer appears to vanish in a heavily irradiated zone where Pike suspects their homeworld is located.
 Just as he plans to follow the trail, countless small Gorn ships emerge, heading straight for the Federation.
 Pike sees no other choice to turn around and follow them, to warn the fleet once the Enterprise is in communication range again.
 But then he remembers what Uhura and Una found out about the Gorn activity, which appears to be governed by stellar events.
 Although their behavior is not yet completely decoded, a stellar flare could cause them to go into hibernation.
 Pike consults Pelia and Scotty.
 The two can imagine that the ship may trigger a stellar flare, although they advise against it.
 So the Enterprise approaches the midpoint between the two stars, deactivates the cloaking and creates a flare.
 This is the desired signal for the Gorn to hibernate.
 In the meantime, the away team consisting of La'an, M'Benga, George Kirk and Ortegas has escaped from their cocoons.
 They activate a Gorn interface and acquire the transport codes, which would allow the Enterprise to beam the colonists out.
 Pursued by the Gorn, they make it to one of the small ships, but Ortegas gets wounded.
 Although she hardly stays conscious, she insists on piloting the ship, while La'an transfers the codes to the Enterprise.
 Hundreds of colonists are saved this way just as all Gorn ships vanish into hibernation.
 The landing party can be beamed aboard as well.
 Ortegas is in critical condition but alive.
 In sickbay, Spock is not content with the low odds for Batel to survive.
 Just as the surgery is about to commence, he suggests to Chapel to feed the Gorn inside her body, so it would stay inside, and then let it be absorbed, with the Illyrian DNA fighting the infection.
 This procedure eventually saves Batel's life.

 Commentary